PsCustomObject/PsCustomObject.github.io/_posts/2020-09-21-Exchange-Online-Certificate-Based-Authentication.md

 **Note:** Write down the certificate thumbprint displayed in the Azure page as we will need this later on.
 {: .notice--primary}

-## Exchange Online Certificate Based authentication - Grant permissiosn
+## Exchange Online Certificate Based authentication - Grant permissions

 As I mentioned in the **Grant API Permissions** paragraph Graph API does not support any Exchange management operations nor we can use Exchange **RBAC** model as that only applies to user objects not applications, like in our case, which are represented by a **Service Principal**.
 What we can do is granting a **[AzureAD Directory Role](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles#exchange-service-administrator-permissions)** to our application Service Principal.